Mutinus caninus: Distribution and habitat

-The dog stinkhorn is found occasionally, and is quite common in Europe, Britain, and Eastern North America.
-The fungus is listed in the red data list of the Ukraine.
+The dog stinkhorn is found occasionally and is quite common in Europe, Britain, and eastern North America.
+The fungus is listed in the red data list of Ukraine.
 A collection from the Canary Islands was noted as the southernmost collection for the species in the Northern Hemisphere.
 It has also been collected in Iran, Turkey, and China, including Hebei, Jilin, and Guangdong.
 It appears from summer to late autumn, and is usually found in small groups; in leaf litter; on wood debris, or wooded roadsides.
 It may occur in both deciduous, and coniferous woods.
 The fruit bodies of the fungus can serve as a food source for thief ants and developing blow flies (Phormia regina).

 Edibility

-The dog stinkhorn is probably edible at the ‘egg’ stage, but it is not recommended.
+The dog stinkhorn is probably edible at the 'egg' stage, but it is not recommended.
 At least one report from in the eastern United States strongly recommends the 'eggs' peeled and fried as a tasty dish.